Star Furniture Company, a manufacturer of high-quality, traditional-style bedroom suites, opens for business in Zeeland, Michigan.

 Herman Miller launches its Supplier Diversity Program, to increase business opportunities for minority- and women-owned businesses.

-J. Kermit Campbell becomes Herman Miller's fifth CEO and president--the first person from outside the company to hold either post.
+J. Kermit Campbell becomes Herman Miller's fifth CEO and president.

 Herman Miller UK earns an ISO 9002 registration.